CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking.md

 #### Advanced Extras

-"Supplementary Pairs" is an option to add extra edges to the resulting feature-based molecular network.
-It was initially implemented for the Ion Identity Networking (IIN) workflow.
-However, this approach is designed to stimulate the development and testing of new workflows as the input is an edge file in a generic csv format.
+"Supplementary Pairs" is an option to add extra edges to the resulting FBMN.
+It was initially implemented for the [Ion Identity Networking (IIN) workflow](fbmn-iin.md).
+The IIN supports currently MZmine, XCMS-CAMERA, and MS-DIAL.
+However, this approach is designed to stimulate the development and testing of new workflows as the input is an edge file in a generic CSV format.
 An edge is described by the following table:

 | Header        | Description |
 | ------------- |-------------|